Is a Spadefish the Same Thing as an Angelfish?

 The Atlantic spadefish is sometimes mistaken for an angelfish because of the shape of its fins.
 Spadefish and angelfish are members of two separate fish families: Ephippidae and Pomacanthidae.

-The spadefish, or Chaetodipterus faber, is common off the coast of North Carolina.
-It is often found schooling around the many shipwrecks along our shore, and it can be seen in the North Carolina Aquariums’ logo.
+The spadefish, or Chaetodipterus faber, is common off the coast of North Carolina and is often found schooling around the many shipwrecks along our shore.
+Because of its common presence, it is the official logo of the North Carolina Aquariums.

-The spadefish is generally larger than the angelfish.
-It can grow to 3 feet in length and weigh as much as 20 pounds.
-Because of its size, sportfishermen enjoy catching this fish — it has a reputation for tenaciousness.
+Spadefish are generally larger than angelfish.
+They can grow to 3 feet in length and weigh as much as 20 pounds.
+They have a reputation for tenaciousness and sportfishermen enjoy catching them.
 Two species are found in North America: the Atlantic and Pacific spadefish.

 Young spadefish are entirely dark brown or black with white mottling.
 Adults are silvery with four to six black vertical bands on each side.
 Very large spadefish sometimes lack the dark stripes.
-Its deep, short body allows it to make quick and easy lateral movements in tight spaces such as shipwrecks.
+Their deep, short body allows them to make quick and easy lateral movements in tight spaces such as shipwrecks.

-The spadefish spawns in spring and summer.
+Spadefish spawn in spring and summer.
 Small juveniles sometimes drift on their sides, mimicking floating debris as a means of protection from predators.
 Crustaceans and small encrusting invertebrates are favorite foods.
-It finds these morsels around wrecks, buoys, pilings and hard bottoms.
-Spadefish may also eat the tentacles of jellyfish.
+Spadefish find these morsels around wrecks, buoys, pilings and hard bottoms.
+They also eat the tentacles of jellyfish.

 Angelfish are known as small to medium-sized fish.
 The gray angelfish is one of the largest, reaching 14 inches long.
-It may be one of the hardiest of the angelfish species as well, since it is no stranger to colder New England waters.
+It may be one of the hardiest of the angelfish species, since it is no stranger to colder New England waters.
 Most angelfish prefer warmer tropical waters.
-Of the 74 known species of angelfish, only six live in the Atlantic Ocean.
-Most angelfish species are found in the Pacific and Indian Oceans.
+Of the 74 known angelfish species, only six live in the Atlantic Ocean.
+Most species are found in the Pacific and Indian Oceans.